Conference dates: 30 October–2 November 2024

 The academic programme takes place on 31 October and 1 November 2024 at the Estonian National Museum.

-The full programme involves organised tours of the Washing Machine Made of Beetroot exhibition on 30 October 2024, and visits to various public repair workshops in Tartu on 2 November 2024.
+The full programme involves organised tours of the Washing Machine Made of Beetroot exhibition on 30 October 2024, and visits to various public workshops and a community garden in Tartu on 2 November 2024.

 PROGRAMME